le717/Blocks/Documentation/Format-Details.md

 * What folders and files go to what location in-game
 * Creating new level slots
-* The letter and number combonation on the first line identify something, but what.
+* The letter and number combination on the first line identify something, but what.
 * You can add new colored blocks, but unless they were already in the level, they cannot be used.
 Adding new ones and pushing only one to it's proper location will complete the level.
 * If a new column is added on either the left or right, the entire layout shifts, using different values.
 Find out exactly how many squares they move, and how